The Wells, Augusta’s Beautiful Theatre

-Today we are seeing a resurgence, particularly in the older establishments of the city of Augusta, to rediscover not only their organization’s history, but also the old buildings in the downtown area in which these organizations call home.
-The Imperial is no different, and with this in mind we would like to consider this part of the page an ongoing project.
+Downtown Augusta is experiencing a resurgence of business and entertainment activity, particularly in the older buildings of the city.
+The resulting rediscovery is not only of their organization’s history, but also the vintage buildings in the downtown area, which many organizations call home.
+The Imperial Theatre is no different.
+Keeping this in mind we would like to consider this part of the website to be an ongoing project.

 Click here for The Augusta Chronicle video with Bill Kirby talking about the Imperial Theatre’s architect with some history about the Imperial Theatre and it’s next door neighbor the Marion Building